-In the three sisters polyculture, the tall corn acts as a support for the beans to grow on, the beans fix nitrogen into the soil to be used by other plants, and the squash creates a ground cover that repels both weeds and pests.
+In the three sisters’ polyculture, the tall corn supports the beans to grow on, the beans fix nitrogen into the soil to be used by other plants, and the squash creates a ground cover that repels both weeds and pests.

 Is Permaculture the Same as Polyculture?

-Since polyculture and permaculture embrace many of the same ideas such as mimicking nature, increasing biodiversity, and reducing the impact on the environment, you’ll often see the terms used interchangeably, especially when referring to gardening or farming techniques.
+Because polyculture and permaculture embrace many of the same ideas, such as mimicking nature, increasing biodiversity, and reducing the impact on the environment, you’ll often see the terms used interchangeably, especially when referring to gardening or farming techniques.

 The Benefits of Polyculture Farming

-There are lots of reasons to try polyculture, whether in a small kitchen garden or a large-scale farm operation, but perhaps one of the best reasons to try polyculture farming is that it can greatly increase your yield!
+There are lots of reasons to try polyculture, whether in a small kitchen garden or a large-scale farm operation.
+Still, perhaps one of the best reasons to try polyculture farming is that it can greatly increase your yield!

-- Resistance to pests: a common practice in polyculture is to surround some plants with herbs, whose strong smell confuses insects and masks the plant’s scent.
+- Polyculture gardens have better resistance to pests.
+A common practice in polyculture is to surround some plants with herbs, whose strong smell confuses insects and masks the plant’s scent.

-- Better soil quality: as mentioned with the Three Sisters, certain plants like legumes, clover, and lupine replace nutrients that other plants deplete from the soil, so less fertilizer is needed.
+- Polyculture improves soil quality.
+As I mentioned with the Three Sisters, certain plants like legumes, clover, and lupine replace nutrients that other plants deplete from the soil, so less fertilizer is needed.

-- Biodiversity: Polyculture farms aim to increase diversity both to mimic nature as well as to safeguard against low yields; if one crop fails, another one can substitute.
+- Polyculture promotes biodiversity.
+Polyculture farms aim to increase diversity to mimic nature and safeguard against low yields.
+In polyculture, if one crop fails, another can substitute.

 Are There Any Downsides to Polyculture?

-Depending on the specific gardening methods you use, polyculture gardening can be more labor-intensive than other forms of gardening.
+While there are many benefits, polyculture farming has a few downsides.
+Depending on your specific gardening methods, polyculture gardening can be more labor-intensive and counter-intuitive than other forms of gardening.

 One method of sowing beds involves mixing and broadcasting seeds, which can result in beds that require ruthless thinning to avoid too much competition.
-This method also requires detailed knowledge regarding what each plant sprout looks like in order to differentiate them from weeds.
+However, this method also requires detailed knowledge regarding what each plant sprout looks like to differentiate them from weeds.

-Identifying which seeds you have broadcast is one of my main issues with it.
-However, when you see the resulting harvest, it’s worth it.
-I mean, who cares whether it’s zucchini, melon, cucumber, or pumpkin – it’s food and it’s good!
+Identifying which seeds you have broadcast is one of my main issues, but when you see the resulting harvest, it’s worth it.
+I mean, who cares whether it’s zucchini, melon, cucumber, or pumpkin – it’s food, and it’s good!

-Factoring in combinations of soil acidity, sun requirements, nutrient needs and more for combinations of species could certainly require more complex planning than planting a row of each plant and calling it a day.
+Factoring in soil acidity combinations, sun requirements, nutrient needs, and more for combinations of species could certainly require more complex planning than planting a row of each plant and calling it a day.
 However, there may be ways to make it easier – see Plant Guilds below.